 Author contributions: Keane MG and Bramis K performed the systematic review and wrote the article; Pereira SP and Fusai GK conceived the idea for the article, reviewed and edited the manuscript.

-Supported by National Institutes of Health (NIH) Grant PO1CA84203; The work was undertaken at UCLH/UCL, which receives a proportion of funding from the Department of Health's National Institute for Health Research (NIHR) Biomedical Research Centres funding scheme; A CRUK research bursary to Keane MG
+Supported by National Institutes of Health Grant PO1CA84203; The work was undertaken at UCLH/UCL, which receives a proportion of funding from the Department of Health's National Institute for Health Research Biomedical Research Centres funding scheme; A CRUK research bursary to Keane MG

 Correspondence to: Guiseppe K Fusai, MS, FRCS, Consultant Hepatobiliary Surgeon, Department of Surgery, Royal Free Hospital, Pond St, London, NW3 2PF, United Kingdom. g.fusai@nhs.net